-Scoring Plays

-a.
+Reviewable plays involving a potential score include: a.
 A potential touchdown or safety.
-[Exception: Safety by penalty for fouls that are not specifically reviewable with the exception of the location of the passer when an intentional grounding foul results in a safety.]
+[Exception: Safety by penalty for fouls that are not specifically reviewable with the exception of the location of the passer when an intentional grounding foul b.

-b.
 Field goal attempts if and only if the ball is ruled (a) below or above the crossbar or (b) inside or outside the uprights when it is lower than the top of the uprights.
-If the ball is higher than the top of the uprights as it crosses the end line, the play may not be reviewed.
+If the ball is ruled (a) below or above the crossbar or (b) inside or outside the uprights when it is lower than the top of the uprights.
+If the ball is ruled (a) below or above the crossbar or (b) inside or outside the uprights when it is lower than the top of the uprights.
+If the ball is ruled (a) below or above the crossbar or (b) inside or outside the uprights when it is lower than the top of the uprights. top of the uprights as it crosses the end line, the play may not be reviewed.